easysoftware/developer-portal-devs/docs/Easy_section/EasyProject-Terminology.md

 ---

 ### ESko
 *It's instance of RM with various plugins for Easy needs.
-Also act's as a business evidence for the company (eg customers, deals, environment configuration, devops ..).*
+Also act's as a business evidence for the company (eg customers, deals, environment configuration, devops).*

 ---